Minimum Cow Protection Standards ISKCON LAW 507

 A plan must be presented to correct bottle feeding allowing for new calves in the herd to be with their mothers.

-Gradual weaning can be prior to 6 months If the calf’s coat changes color or it looses interest in milk (ruling out illness).
+Gradual weaning can be prior to 6 months If the calf’s coat changes color or it loses interest in milk (ruling out illness).

 Not Allowed